1.26. Ximea#

 Windows:

-Install the XIMEA API (http://www.ximea.com/support/documents/4, currently tested with version 4.10.0.0) and check that your camera runs with the internal XiViewer from XIMEA.
-If this is the case, the camera should also run with itom.
+Install the XIMEA API (http://www.ximea.com/support/documents/4, currently tested with version 4.26.01 and check that your camera runs with the internal XiViewer from XIMEA.
+Please make sure that you also install the xiApiPython Module, which is needed to determine the SDK version number and binary file location.
+Alternatively you can manually set the CMAKE XIMEA_SDK_VERSION.

 Linux: